 Farrow and Ball Pigeon

-On the Farrow & Ball website, it says that Pigeon is a “cosy and nostalgic blue grey”, but I see more green than blue every time I’ve seen this paint color.
+On the Farrow & Ball website, it says that Pigeon is a “cozy and nostalgic blue-grey”, but I see more green than blue every time I’ve seen this paint color.
 So I’m including it in our list regardless.
 The green in Pigeon really comes out when there is a lot of natural light in the room.

 Update: Since writing this article, we have completed our new house and did end up going with Pigeon in our laundry room, and absolutely love it.
 Check out the picture below to see how it turned out.